Inside DNC chair's 'challenging' bid to avert midterm defeat

 Harrison has another advantage that Kaine did not in 2010.

-Democrats struggled to sell the Affordable Care Act to midterm voters in part because Obama personally didn’t like having to sell the party’s accomplishments, Kaine said.
+Democrats struggled to sell the health care overhaul to midterm voters in part because Obama personally didn’t like having to sell the party’s accomplishments, Kaine said.
 The Biden White House, Kaine suggested, seems more committed to ensuring that voters give Democrats credit for major achievements on the pandemic and infrastructure — and Biden’s Build Back Better agenda, if approved.

 But well-publicized Democratic infighting on Capitol Hill between competing factions has clouded the party’s message.
 And Harrison is worried.